mariamzakaria/computer-vision-platform1/README.md

 2. https://github.com/PavanGJ/Circle-Hough-Transform?fbclid=IwAR0dhunhK6MLftiHfHJVEWTTOIL0MOr4NhWq2pBCnm5s2l0PnMCXNsAbBIc

 ## We make canny adge detector for the image
-## after lots of trying we choose specific parameters for circles and detection
+## after lots of trying we choose specific parameters for circles and detection but the detection wasn't good enough

     rmin = 20
     rmax = 25
     steps = 50
     threshold = 0.4
+## there are problems in plotting in gui directly so we make save for image then implement it in gui

 <img src = "/images/houghcircle.PNG" width = "50%">